Kingdom of Hungary (1920–1946): Government

 Horthy's rule as Regent possessed characteristics such that it could be construed a dictatorship.
 As a counterpoint, his powers were a continuation of the constitutional powers of the King of Hungary, adopted earlier during the federation with the Austrian Empire.

 As Regent, Horthy had the power to adjourn or dissolve the Hungarian Diet (parliament) at his own discretion; he appointed the Hungarian prime minister.
+Horthy’s powers were similar to those of an enlightened absolute monarch.

 The succession after Horthy's death or resignation was never officially established; presumably the Hungarian Parliament would have selected a new regent, or possibly attempted to restore the Habsburgs under Crown Prince Otto.
 In January 1942, Parliament appointed Horthy's eldest son István as Deputy Regent and expected successor.
 Whether this represents an attempt to gradually re-establish monarchy in Hungary is unclear; at any rate, István was killed in an airplane crash in August that year, and a new Deputy Regent was not appointed.

 During his first ten years, Horthy led increased repression of Hungarian minorities.
 In 1920, the numerus clausus law formally placed limits on the number of minority students at university, and legalized corporal punishment for adults in criminal cases.
 Although the law seemingly applied in equal measure to all minorities, the ethnicity quota system was never fully introduced and the law acted largely to conceal anti-Jewish action from foreign observers.
 Limitations were relaxed in 1928.
 Racial criteria in admitting new students were removed and replaced by social criteria.
 Five categories were set up: civil servants, war veterans and army officers, small landowners and artisans, industrialists, and the merchant classes.
 Under István Bethlen as prime minister the electoral system was changed to reintroduce an open vote system outside Budapest and its vicinity and cities with county municipal rights.
 Bethlen's political party, the Party of Unity, won repeated elections.
 Bethlen pushed for revision of the Treaty of Trianon.
 After the collapse of the Hungarian economy from 1929 to 1931, national turmoil pushed Bethlen to resign as prime minister.
 In 1938 the changes to the electoral system were reversed.

 Social conditions in the kingdom did not improve as time passed, as a very small proportion of the population continued to control much of the country's wealth.
 Jews were continually pressured to assimilate into Hungarian mainstream culture.
 The desperate situation forced the Regent, Horthy, to accept the far-right politician Gyula Gömbös as prime minister.
 He pledged to retain the existing political system.
 Gömbös agreed to abandon his extreme antisemitism and allow some Jews into the government.